StackVista/stackstate-docs/configure/security/rbac/rbac_permissions.md

 ## System permissions

 System permissions scope user capabilities, such as access to settings, query execution and scripting.
-They are set system wide.
+They are set system-wide.
+The table below lists all system permissions and the [predefined roles](/configure/security/rbac/rbac_roles.md#predefined-roles) that they are applied to.

-See also the full list of [view permissions](rbac_permissions.md#view-permissions).
+See also the list of [view permissions](rbac_permissions.md#view-permissions).

 | Permission | Purpose | Guest | Power user | Admin | Platform Admin |
 | :--- | :--- | :---: | :---: | :---: | :---: |